 - Either a store-bought, pre-packaged kit, or one you put together yourself should contain – at the minimum – bandages and gauze, antiseptic lotion or wipes, even bug repellent for those annoying creatures who love humid weather.

 Contact and meeting place information for your household, and a small regional map

 - Old-fashioned paper maps won’t drain precious juice from your phone or tablet.

 Child care supplies or other special care items

 - A several-day supply of diapers and baby food, and a change of clothing.

 A Go Bag should be packed in a sturdy, easy-to-carry container such as a backpack or suitcase on wheels, and it should be easy to find, grab and go if you have to leave your home in a hurry.

 - A Go Bag should be ready to go at all times of the year.

 Let’s hope you don’t need it.
 But it always pays to be prepared.

 This article was posted originally in Sept.
-2017, when Hurricane Harvey and Hurricane Maria were in the headlines, and has been updated for the 2018 hurricane season.
+2017, when Hurricane Harvey and Hurricane Maria were in the headlines, and has been updated for the 2018, 2019 and 2020 hurricane seasons.